nanovazquez/ms-meetup-async-workshop/exercises/ex2-bluebird.md

 1. Open the **apis/begin/runtime-manager/index.js** file.
 We are going to update the code to retrieve applications.

-1. First of all, paste the following code on top of the file to require the Bluebird library
+1. First of all, paste the following code on top of the file to require the Bluebird library:

   ```js
   var Promise = require('bluebird');
   ```

 1. Let's start by using one of the best features of Bluebird: `promisify`.
 This function returns a _promisified_ function that will wrap the one sent by argument, which should conform to node.js convention of handling callbacks.
-In this case, we are going to promisify the `fs.readFle` (for more information, see [here](http://bluebirdjs.com/docs/api/promise.promisify.html)).
+In this case, we are going to promisify the `fs.readFle` (for more information, see [here](http://bluebirdjs.com/docs/api/promise.promisify.html)):

 ```js
 var readFile = Promise.promisify(fs.readFile);